Sheila Walker, Co-Chair

 I am honored to be serving on the Board of TRCS.
 Both of my children, Lucy and Liam, graduated from TRCS.
 Our family will be forever grateful for the education our children received at this incredible school, with it's strong leadership and gifted faculty.
 As a teacher myself, and the Head of a small private school, I am dedicated to the belief that each child learns in their own way and it is a wonderful benefit to any community to have different educational opportunities.
 I am grateful to once again be a part of this nurturing, creative and passionate community.

-Yasmin is thrilled to serve on the board of TRCS, an establishment that she respected and appreciated even before her 7th grader joined it in 2018.
-She has an interest in community and currently serves as Vice Chair on the board of the Wilsonville Public Library as well as facilitating peer support groups for grieving families and children at the Dougy center in Canby.
+Yasmin is thrilled to serve on the board of TRCS, an establishment that she respected and appreciated even before her student joined it in 2018.
+She has an interest in community and currently serves as Vice Chair on the board of the Wilsonville Public Library as well as facilitating peer support groups for grieving families and children at the Dougy Center in Canby.
 She has over 14 years experience in bidding and proposal management, having focused the bulk of her experience in the tech industry before shifting to healthcare at Moda Health, based out of Portland.

 It’s my pleasure to serve on the TRCS board.
 My children had the privilege to experience the incredible community that is TRCS and I am grateful to the teachers and staff who made it possible.
 I am excited to advocate for all students so they have the same opportunities as my children did.
 I am committed to working with my fellow board members, teachers and administrators to help students reach their full potential.
 In my leisure time I enjoy going on long walks and practicing yoga.
 I am passionate about volunteering and have done so in various ways over the years.
 I am looking forward to a wonderful school year.